-We planted a series of garden beds a few years ago specifically for pollinators.
+Pollinators are amazing and should be encouraged whenever possible, so we planted a series of garden beds a few years ago specifically for them.
 Part of what we wanted to experiment with (beyond plant choice, placement and educational opportunities) was maintenance.
-It's often something that designers consider but don't get to carry out.
-The space is usually planned, installed and then passed along to the owner with some basic advice.
+It's something that designers consider but don't usually get to carry out themselves.
+Gardens are generally planned, installed and then passed along to the owner with some basic advice.
 Here was an opportunity for us to guide the plantings over a few years and try out some different techniques and ideas that could impact the ultimate success of the space.

-Through trial and error, one of the keystones of our approach has become deadheading/ cutting back.
-I know, you already do this right? but I'm guessing that you wait until your plants have all bloomed, spend a few days chopping everything back in a major overhaul and then wait for them to break and rebloom.
+Through trial and error, one of the keystones of our approach has become deadheading.
+I know, you already do this right? but I'm guessing that you wait until your plants have all bloomed, spend a few days chopping everything back in a major overhaul and then wait for them to break and rebloom (at least that's what we used to do).
 That works, but it will leave you with a lot of bare soil (possibly some extra weeds) and very few flowers for a couple of weeks while they regenerate (not to mention a huge pile of debris to compost all at once).

 Here's what we found, if we clipped back one or two plants out of every grouping towards the end of their bloom time we minimized the bare soil.
 In fact, we created just enough space for other emerging plants to fill in.
 Now we did this to a different few plants each time we went in to do other maintenance (weeding, watering etc), every 10 days or so from late spring until fall and It worked amazingly well.
 We had found a way to control the spacing of the plants in the bed while keeping the area acceptably tidy (clearing edges, pathways and view corridors) without losing the wild forms and feeling that we were looking for.
 We had also encouraged a continuous cycle of blooms and debris for pollinator food and habitat throughout the entire season (as well as aiding soil and other wildlife health to boot).